mahdyyy93/transactions/README.md

 - Admin commits transactions.

 ## To do
-- status_id as constants from database not hard coded
 - Implement user wallets
 - Apply currencies to transactions table
 - Fix test workflow